-When you’re saving (tens / hundreds of) thousands of dollars, price should not be really an issue.
+When you’re saving (tens/hundreds of) thousands of dollars, the price should not be really an issue.
 When you’re spending $34 or $50 a month should not make a real difference.
 When you take everything into consideration, you’ll see that the difference between $34/mo and $50/mo, comes down to less than $200 per year.
 If you’re charging around the $50/hour mark (you should!) that means you’re only paying the cost of 4 chargeable hours.
-When all is said and done, this is a neglibable amount.
+When all is said and done, this is a negligible amount.

 However, there is one thing that you need to take into consideration.

-If the pricing is a per user basis, you’re going to see your costs spiralling very very quickly.
+If the pricing is a per-user basis, you’re going to see your costs spiraling very very quickly.

-It is of course recommeded that you go for project management tools which charge on a per account basis, with the possiblity of having as many users as you need.
+It is, of course, recommended that you go for project management tools that charge on a per-account basis, with the possibility of having as many users as you need.

-Recommendation: Choose a service which is priced on a per account basis rather a per user basis.
+Recommendation: Choose a service that is priced on a per-account basis rather than a per-user basis.

 With what we believe the selection criteria out of the way, let’s start with our list of project management tools